MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

-## Step 8: Test your Cortana skill using the Chat control
+## Test your Cortana skill using the Chat control
 Now that your bot is available as a Cortana skill you should test it.
 At this point your bot has already been automatically deployed as a Cortana skill to your account.

 Type a message in the **Chat** window of the Bot Framework portal to verify that your bot is working.

-## Step 9: Test your Cortana skill
+## Test your Cortana skill

 1. Open the Notebook within Cortana and click **About me** to see which account you're using for Cortana.
 Make sure you are signed in with the same Microsoft account that you used to register your bot.
    ![Sign in to Cortana's notebook](~/media/cortana/cortana-notebook.png)